Direct Service Experience

-The Counseling and Testing Center staff often serves as guest speakers for academic classrooms, university offices, and university organizations.
+The Counseling Center staff often serves as guest speakers for academic classrooms, university offices, and university organizations.
 Topics range from anxiety, depression, eating concerns, responsible bystander behavior (a.k.a., Green Dot™), MBTI, LGBTQIA topics and SAFE Zone.
 Interns are an integral part of our outreach program.

 In addition, our staff is sometimes consulted by offices and departments within the university for student-related problems.
 In addition, staff members sometimes serve on university committees.
 Consultation and outreach are important aspects of the Center's many services and interns actively participate in both the planning and delivery of these services.

 Supervision at the Center is designed so that interns have exposure to a number of different staff members during their internship year.
 Each intern has two individual supervisors throughout the year; each provides an hour of supervision weekly, covering half the intern's caseload.